 How is buyer intent determined?

-Specific tools that collect and provide context regarding when a prospect interacts with a company determine buyer intent.
+With tools like sales enablement software, that collect and provide context regarding when a prospect interacts with a company determine buyer intent.
 This includes competitors too!
 Thus, buyer intent data showcases the people and organizations that are actively looking to buy.

 The question is… how?